 Do Not Check In With Your Ex

 After any breakup, you have most likely been tempted to reach out to your ex-partner.
 As hard as it may be, it is often best to cut contact completely and allow yourself the opportunity to have quality alone time.
+Through quotes on mindset, you will develop a positive attitude and move on with your life free from a toxic relationship.

 If you do reach out and start communication with your old partner, you may find yourself being drawn back in and being part of the toxic relationship once more.
 The same goes if they reach out to you.
 You do not need to engage with their conversations and try to build a friendship.
 Unless there are children involved and there is a true need to have contact, it’s best to cut ties completely and focus on moving forward.